It's official: Sky trades ex-WNBA MVP Delle Donne to Mystics

 Family has always been big with Delle Donne.
 She left UConn after two days because she wanted to be closer to home and her family, including her sister, Lizzie — who is blind, deaf, and has cerebral palsy — and enrolled at Delaware, where she went on to have an incredible collegiate career.
 Now she can get home from Washington in less than 2 hours.

+“My entire family is super excited, even aunts and uncles,” Delle Donne said.
+“I’ve gotten texts, calls, everyone’s thrilled.
+They’ll be at a lot of games.
+Having Lizzie this close by is so great.
+I can’t call her, Facetime her and pick up the phone to talk to her.
+Now I’m in such close proximity of her.
+I’m hoping to get her to a game.
+She hasn’t been to one of my professional games.”

-Delle Donne averaged 21.5 points and seven rebounds a game last season for the Sky, helping them reach the playoffs.
+Delle Donne averaged 21.5 points and seven rebounds a game last season, helping the Sky reach the playoffs.
 She missed the postseason after thumb surgery.
 The 6-foot-5 forward continues to deal with the lingering effects of Lyme disease, which she has battled since 2008.
 It forced her to leave China less than 48 hours after she arrived there earlier this month to play in the country’s professional basketball league.

+“Completely confident I’ll be ready to play the WNBA season,” Delle Donne said.

 Delle Donne is the second big-name player to leave Chicago in the past two seasons via trade.
 Sylvia Fowles sat out the first part of the 2015 season until she was traded to Minnesota.

-The move gives coach Mike Thibault a star player to build the franchise around.
+The move gives Thibault a star player to build the franchise around.
 The Mystics were 13-21 last season after reaching the playoff the three previous years.

 “Clearly, this is one of the biggest moves in the history of this organization,” Thibault said.
 “In only four years, Elena has established herself as one of the premier players in the world, as evidenced by her MVP season two years ago.
 Her impact on and off the court will be invaluable.
 Her pure basketball talents as a scorer, passer, rebounder and shot-blocker will raise the level of effectiveness of all her teammates, and those talented teammates will take a lot of the day- to-day pressure off of her as well.”